ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/go-multi-arch-eks.md

 ## Build multi-architecture docker images with docker buildx

 With these files you can build your docker image.
-Login to Amazon ECR and create the following repository - multi-arch-app
+Login to Amazon ECR and create a repository named `multi-arch-app`.

-Run the following command to build and push the docker image to the repository
+Run the following command to build and push the docker image to the repository:

 ```console
 docker buildx create --name multiarch --use --bootstrap
 docker buildx build -t <your-docker-repo-path>/multi-arch:latest --platform linux/amd64,linux/arm64 --push .
 ```
+Replace `<your-docker-repo-path>` in the command above to the location of your repository.

 You should now see the docker image in your repository.

 ## Build multi-architecture docker images with Docker manifest

 You can also use docker manifest to create a multi-architecture image from two single-architecture images.
 This is an alternative way to to build the multi-architecture image.
-Create another repo in Amazon ECR with the name - multi-arch-demo.
-Use the following command to build an amd64 image
+Create another repository in Amazon ECR with the name `multi-arch-demo`.
+Use the following command to build an amd64 image:

 ```console
 docker build build -t <your-docker-repo-path>/multi-arch-demo:amd64 --build-arg TARCH=amd64 --build-arg T=amd64/ .
 docker push <your-docker-repo-path>/multi-arch-demo:amd64
 ```
+Replace `<your-docker-repo-path>` in the command above to the location of your repository.

-Build an arm64 image by executing the following commands on an arm64 machine
+Build an arm64 image by executing the following commands on an arm64 machine:
 ```console
 docker build build -t <your-docker-repo-path>/multi-arch-demo:arm64 --build-arg TARCH=amd64 --build-arg T=amd64v8/ .
 docker push <your-docker-repo-path>/multi-arch-demo:arm64
 ```
+Again, replace `<your-docker-repo-path>` in the commands above to the location of your repository.

 After building individual containers for each architecture, merge them into a single image by running the commands below on either architecture: